nath1295/LLMFlex/README.md

 A `PromptTemplate` class is implemented to format your prompt with different prompt formats for models from different sources.
 Some presets like `Llama2`, `ChatML`, `Vicuna`, and more are already implemented, but you can alway add your own prompt format template.

 ### 8. Custom tools
 A base class `BaseTool` for creating llm powered tools.
-A `WebSearchTool` powered by __DuckDuckGo__ is implemented as an example.
+A `BrowserTool` powered by __DuckDuckGo__ is implemented as an example.

 ### 9. Chatbot frontend interface
-If you simply want to play with a model, there's a gradio frontend chatbot that allows you to chat with a model with different generation configurations.
-You can switch between chat histories and prompt format, and you can set your system prompt and other model text generation sampling configurations in the gradio webapp.
+If you simply want to play with a model, there is a streamlit frontend chatbot that allows you to chat with a model with different generation configurations.
+You can switch between chat histories and prompt format, and you can set your system prompt and other model text generation sampling configurations in the webapp.

 ## Using LLMFlex